The Seven Sisters are seven mighty chalk cliffs on the coastline between Eastbourne and Seaford that form a very popular walking route.

 Once you get to Eastbourne station use it as an excuse to check out the pier and whatever you see of the city on your way.
 Then walk along the seaside promenade and head towards Beachy Head.
 From there you walk up a steep and narrow path and head toward the first viewing point while enjoying the scenery.

-Seven Sisters Coastal Walk: Beachy Head Lighthouse
+Seven Sisters Coastal Hike: Beachy Head Lighthouse

 From here you walk along the cliffs and the first thing you’ll run into is the RAF Bomber Command Memorial.
 This is also where you get the first sights of the red and white Beachy Head Lighthouse.